Curanda/SQL/README.md

 which means I've only seen query results but not the original database.
 Knowing the subject matter and typically useful queries helped us devise the logic.

-==Special mention to prof. H. Telega, who has opened up for us the door to the magic world of SQL.
-What a legend.==
+== Special mention to prof. H. Telega, who has opened up for us the door to the magic world of SQL.
+What a legend. ==